Magnitus-/gogcli/README.md

 - Get golang: https://golang.org/dl/
 - Run: ```go build```

+# Architecture

+The documentation below consists of quick howtos.

+For a deeper understanding of what the commands do, read the following doc: https://github.com/Magnitus-/gogcli/tree/main/architecture-documentation

 # Common Use Case Examples

 Here, I assume that the gogcli binary is in the **PATH** so that I just type **gogcli** without having to use a relative path (ex: **./gogcli**).